Club: NAC Breda | Opening: 1996 | Capacity: 19,000

 If tickets remain available, these can be bought on the gate on the day of the match.
 NAC only tend to sell out a few high-profile matches per year.

-NAC require possession of a NAC club card to be able to buy tickets for about half to two-third of their home matches.
+NAC may require possession of a NAC Fan Card to be able to buy tickets for a number of high-profile matches.

 Ticket prices range from €15.00 for a seat behind the goal to €27.50 for a seat at the main stand.